FULLER, SMITH & TURNER P.L.C.

 8.4.
 Internal Audit

 The Committee shall consider annually whether there should be an internal audit function and make recommendation to the Board accordingly.
 The Committee shall approve the related disclosure in the Annual Report.
+The Committee shall consider annually the proposed internal audit programme and make suggestions as it sees fit on the matters covered in the programme.
 The manager responsible for internal audit will present regular reviews to the Committee on the programme of internal audits and how they are progressing and may request other members of the management team to attend Committee meetings to discuss related matters.

 8.5.
 External Audit